total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-This approach has the unconventional implementation of this exercise, but it is nice to know how to properly check for a `null`, so you should be aware of this method as well.
+This shows that TypeScript understands the _reverse_ of a check.
+Very smart.

 ##### Option 4: Check if `typeof username` is `"object"`

-An unconventional approach to checking for `null` is by exploiting a JavaScript quirk where the type of `null` is equal to `"object"`.
+A odd JavaScript quirk is that the type of `null` is equal to `"object"`.

-The body is otherwise the same as the previous option:
+TypeScript knows this, so we can actually use it to our advantage.
+We can check if `username` is an object, and if it is, we can return `false`:

 ```typescript
 function validateUsername(username: string | null): boolean {